Soweto: History

 George Harrison and George Walker are today credited as the men who discovered an outcrop of the Main Reef of gold on the farm Langlaagte in February 1886.
 The fledgling town of Johannesburg was laid out on a triangular wedge of "uitvalgrond" (area excluded when the farms were surveyed) named Randjeslaagte, situated between the farms Doornfontein to the east, Braamfontein to the west and Turffontein to the south.

 Within a decade of the discovery of gold in Johannesburg, 100,000 people flocked to this part of the Zuid-Afrikaansche Republiek in search of riches.
 They were of many races and nationalities.
 In October 1887, the government of the South African Republic (ZAR) bought the south-eastern portion of the farm Braamfontein.
 There were large quantities of clay, suitable for brickmaking, along the stream.
 The government decided that more money was to be made from issuing brick maker's licences at five shillings per month.
 The result was that many landless Dutch-speaking burghers (citizens) of the ZAR settled on the property and started making bricks.
 They also erected their shacks there.
 Soon, the area was known either Brickfields or Veldschoendorp.
 Soon other working poor, Coloureds, Indians and Africans also settled there.
-The government, who sought to differentiate the white working class from the black, laid out new suburbs for the Burghers (Whites), Coolies (Indians), Malays (Coloureds) and Black Africans (Africans), but the whole area simply stayed multiracial.
+The government, which sought to differentiate the white working class from the black, laid out new suburbs for the Burghers (Whites), Coolies (Indians), Malays (Coloureds) and Black Africans (Africans), but the whole area simply stayed multiracial.

 Soweto was created in the 1930s, when the White government started separating Blacks from Whites, to create black "townships".
 Blacks were moved away from Johannesburg, to an area separated from White suburbs by a so-called cordon sanitaire (or sanitary corridor) which was usually a river, railway track, industrial area or highway.
 This was carried out using the infamous Urban Areas Act of 1923.